POK and the future of digital credentials: trust, purpose and real impact

 The Risk of Choosing the Wrong Platform

-Below are the six most critical risks we see today across the ecosystem:
+Below are the six most critical risks in the ecosystem today:

 1) Security and Data Breaches